Cohort Capsule: Vanden Plas Princess 4-Litre R – International Brougham?

 Screenshot 2014-08-01 00.49.13

-I wouldn’t classify it as such.
+(first posted 8/25/2018) I wouldn’t classify it as such.
 I think it’s important to limit the Brougham classification to those primarily American (and sometimes foreign, usually Japanese) cars which really do it justice.
 This car–spotted in California by CJCars–has a gussied up style for sure, but it stops short of true Brougham.
 What is it, then?
 Well, m’dear, it’s nothing less than proper British luxury–in the form of one of its rarer exemplars.

 1024px-Austin_A110_Westminster_MkII_front2

-Built from 1964 and 1968, and based off the ’61-’68 “A110” Austin Westminster, the Vanden Plas Princess 4-Litre R was powered by an F-head Rolls Royce engine and pitched as a somewhat of a performance sedan.
+Built from 1964 and 1968, and based on the ’61-’68 “A110” Austin Westminster, the Vanden Plas Princess 4-Litre R was powered by an F-head Rolls Royce engine and pitched as a somewhat of a performance sedan.
 Traditional, yes, but powerful and dynamic.
 The aluminum six’s 175 bhp was routed through the BorgWarner model 8 transmission, giving the car a top speed of 112 miles per hour (or as the Brits would say, rapid progress on the motorway).

 Screenshot 2014-08-01 00.48.20